3DCoded/Happy-Hare/Gcode-Preprocessing.md

 > Filament colors are available in RGB float from to directly drive other leds by accessing the printer variables: `printer.mmu.gate_color_rbg` (filament colors in the gate map) and `printer.mmu.slicer_color_rgb` (filament colors defined by slicer).
 These contains a list of truples contains the 0-1.0 value for each of the R,G,B pixels.
 See [led doc](Led-Support) for more details.

 ### Placeholder: `!temperatures!`
 This placeholder is substituted with a comma separated list of filament temperatures as defined in the slicer.
+It is used by Happy Hare to set the default temperature for that filament if a filament is changed out of a print (in print the slicer is in full control).

 ### Placeholder: `!purge_volumes!`
-This placeholder is substituted with a comma separated list of NxN purge volumes (see [Purging](Tip-Forming-and-Purging)) used when changing from tool X to tool Y
+This placeholder is substituted with a comma separated list of NxN purge volumes (see [Purging](Tip-Forming-and-Purging)) used when changing from tool X to tool Y.